Nephrolithiasis

 Nephrolithiasis typically manifests as renal colic, that is, flank pain referred to the pubic region, genitalia, and inner thighs; in patients with urethral obstruction, the pain is referred to the suprapubic region.
 The pain starts when the stone passes through the narrow lumen of the ureter.
 It may be accompanied by nausea and vomiting, urinary urgency, urinary frequency, rigors, fever, hypotension (sepsis), and even syncope (in patients with severe pain).
 Hematuria is also occasionally observed.
 In patients presenting with rigors, fever, or hypotension, care must be taken to exclude urosepsis secondary to obstructive uropathy, which is associated with significant mortality if unrecognized and will require urgent urologic consultation and management.
 Physical examination reveals flank pain and increased muscle tone on the side of the colic.
 The pain is relieved when urine flow is restored (as a result of passage of the stone to the bladder and/or spontaneous passage of the stone with urine).

 The underlying cause of stone formation determines the risk for disease recurrence.
 A highly recurrent disease is observed in 10% of patients with nephrolithiasis.
-Approximately half of all stone-forming patients will have a subsequent recurrence of renal colic within the next 10 years.
+Approximately half of all patients with stone formation will have a subsequent recurrence of renal colic within the next 10 years.

 DiagnosisTop